Eklavya's Blog

 Although macOS comes with vim pre-installed, that version of Vim was compiled without some important features.
 You can see which features are installed by running vim --version.

 Run brew install vim to install a newer, better Vim.
 Alternatively, you can install MacVim (brew install macvim).
-This will not replace the old vim; the old vim can still be accessed at /usr/bin/vim.
+These will not replace the old vim; the old vim can still be accessed at /usr/bin/vim.

 Get Vim plugins

 Go to ~/.vim/pack/default/start (create this directory if it doesn't exist) and clone the git repositories of the plugins you need.
 You can see the list of plugins that I use at vimpackages.txt in my dotfiles.
+If you're using my dotfiles, you can run ./scripts/get_vim_packages.py.
+This will download and install the vim plugins from vimpackages.txt.

 Install Nginx and serve website mirrors